What Is Mindfulness?

 Mindfulness is sweeping the country with over 25 million Americans engaging in some kind of practice.
 It is now offered in a wide array of professional settings, including business, law, medicine, healthcare, the military, veterans, education, professional sports, and the non-profit sector.
 Why this interest?

 Researchers at UCLA’s Mindful Awareness Research Center define mindfulness as: Paying attention to the present moment with a curiosity, kindness and willingness to be with what is.
-It can also be described as the ability to be present with the present moment –whether pleasant or unpleasant—without judgment.
+It can also be described as the ability to be present with whatever is happening – whether pleasant or unpleasant—without judgment.
 This fundamental human capacity is part of who we are as people.
-It awakens naturally in moments when our senses are heightened and we experience feelings of wonder, such as when we are observing the beauty of nature, falling in love, or holding a newborn baby.
+It awakens naturally in moments when our senses are heightened and we experience feelings of wonder, keep falling in love, or holding a newborn baby.